imagej/imagej.github.io/_pages/plugins/sholl-analysis.md

 -   Kroner A, Greenhalgh AD, Zarruk JG, Passos Dos Santos R, Gaestel M, David S. TNF and increased intracellular iron alter macrophage polarization to a detrimental M1 phenotype in the injured spinal cord.
 Neuron.
 2014 Sep 3;83(5):1098-116 [PMID 25132469](http://www.ncbi.nlm.nih.gov/pubmed/25132469)

-{% include ambox text='Please append your work here, if the plugin has been useful to your work.' %}
+{% include notice icon="info" content='Please append your work here, if the plugin has been useful to your work.' %}

 ## License